dejwk/janet/doc/Manual.md

 ```

 It is important for program correctness, due to the way JANET propagates Java exceptions, as
-explained in detail in the TODO(Implementation Notes).
+explained in detail in the [Understanding the generated code](#understanding-the-generated-code)
+section.

 Similarly, you need to follow certain rules when using native control flow statements, such as
 `break`, `continue`, or `goto`.
 Specifically, these should never break out of a block that